vrajgautam1/nodemailer-project/readme.md

 # 🛡️ User Auth System (OTP + JWT + Redis + Swagger)

-This project is a robust backend system for user registration and login using OTP, built with Node.js, Express, Sequelize, MySQL, Redis, and JWT.
+This project is a robust backend system for user registration and login using OTP, built with Node.js, Express, Sequelize, MySQL, Redis, Nodemailer and JWT.

 ## 📦 Features